 Finally, another now largely discredited angle of regard hypothesis, postulated that the angle of the eyes in the head when viewing the moon or sun, which alter in position as the moon rises in the sky, influences our perception of its size.

-And all of this thought and work over centuries to try to understand the simplest of widely observed phenomenon.
-And fail to nail it.
+All of this thought and work over many centuries to try to understand the simplest of widely observed phenomenon.
+And yet still we’ve failed to nail it.
+How wonderful!

-So what chance on a fleeting trip to Budleigh’s beach, of cracking the parental enigma, when filial remembrances were like the fossilised red rock roots glimpsed in the sandstone cliff with exotic yellow butterflies (might they have been Pale or Berger’s Clouded Yellows?) flibutting high above fleshy leaved unfamiliar plants like some overblown Mesembryanthemum.
+So what chance on a fleeting trip to Budleigh Salterrton’s beach, of cracking the parental enigma, when filial remembrances were like the fossilised red rock roots, glimpsed in the sandstone cliff with exotic yellow butterflies (might they have been Pale or Berger’s Clouded Yellows?) flibutting high above fleshy leaved, unfamiliar plants.
+Were they some overblown Mesembryanthemum?

 But there was the ancient riddle.